RaminHaghi/RaminHaghi/README.md

 <br />

-*I'm a self-taught passionate FrontEnd developer 💎*
+*<p>respect makes your character more beautiful 💎 </p>*

 <br />

 <h4>🙋🏻 &nbsp; About me :</h4>

 - i'm 25, I am most interested in the Computer World and Coding
+- I'm a self-taught passionate FrontEnd developer

 <br />